Home

 Eula outlived him by 23 years, and reached the landmark age of 100.
 She died in Mon Valley Hospital on April 30, 1993.

-Former wife Goldie became ill during the end of 1950.
+Former wife Goldie made her home at the 44 Aliquippa Street address in 1950.
+Sadly, she became ill with chronic kidney disease, hardening of the arteries and hypertensive heart disease, which worsened at the end of 1950.
 After three months of suffering she died at Monongahela Memorial Hospital on Jan.
 17, 1951.

-Stepdaughter Dorothy (1913-1993) married Robert James Williamson and lived in Belle Vernon, PA.
+Stepdaughter Dorothy Keefer (1913-1993) was born in 1913.
+She married Robert James Williamson and lived in Belle Vernon, PA.
 They had two sons, James Robert Williamson and Ted Williamson.
 Dorothy died at the age of 80 on Oct.
 16, 1993, just a few months after her mother's death.
 Dorothy was buried at Grandview Cemetery in Monessen.

 Captured Allied soldiers on the 1942 "Bataan Death March," a Japanese war crime on which Jack Jennings died in captivity.